Mehebul02/roleDash/README.md

 # RoleDash

 RoleDash is a **role-based login and dashboard system** built with React, Redux, and React Router.
-It supports three user roles: Admin, Merchant, and Member, with role-specific dashboards and protected routing.
+It supports three user roles: Admin, Merchant, and Member, each with role-specific dashboards and protected routing.

 ## Live Demo
 - Admin Login: [https://role-dash-sigma.vercel.app/login/admin](https://role-dash-sigma.vercel.app/login/admin)